 How to help your dog during thunderstorms

-- Get him calming support: If you know your dog suffers from thunder phobia, you need to be prepared beforehand.
+Get him calming support: If you know your dog suffers from thunder phobia, you need to be prepared beforehand.
 Calming support can make a real difference in their well-being: It can help relax their muscles while reducing stress and anxiety.
-At Mokai, you can choose between Hemp Calming Treats and Natural Chews For Dogs to help them deal with thunderstorms.
+At Mokai, you can choose between Hemp Calming Treats, made with cbd for dogs, and Natural Chews For Dogs, to help them deal with thunderstorms.
+You might be wondering if hemp calming treats are safe for dogs, and the answer is absolutely!

 - Use pressure wraps: You can use bandages that apply pressure throughout your dog’s body to help alleviate anxiety.
 Together with calming support, they provide comfort and can be very helpful during different stressful situations.